Recognizing The Stages Of Depression: What You Need To Know

 Major depression, also known as major depressive disorder (MDD), is the most common type of depression.
 People with major depression experience consistently low moods, fluctuation in weight and eating habits, difficulty sleeping, low energy, irritability, and/or feelings of extreme sadness and hopelessness.
 A depressive episode can be triggered by a traumatic experience or a stressful life event, but it does not have to be.
 Major depression can also be caused by a combination of brain chemicals and genetic makeup.

 A professional diagnoses major depression through a thorough evaluation.
-While major depression is a serious condition, it is treatable.
+While major depression is a serious condition (as it can sometimes lead to suicidal thoughts and similar self-destructive symptoms), it is treatable.
 Because the symptoms of major depression vary in severity, a licensed professional may suggest talk therapy.
 If you have already experienced a depressive episode, you are at risk for another.
 The key to preventing progressive symptoms is to talk to a licensed professional as early as you notice the presence of symptoms.
 The licensed mental health professionals at Regain are here to help.

 Perinatal Depression